“I have always tried to live in an ivory tower, but a tide of shit is beating at its walls, threatening to undermine it.” — Gustave Flaubert

 “I only read the comments.” — My Sister

 It’s evident that the comments section is one of the best things about this website.
-The dissemination of useful information, the development of useful ideas, the manifestation of diverse personalities, the formation and strengthening of community bonds, and the occasional peaceful resolution of emotional personal/political disputes that takes place in the comments section on a regular basis are all highly worthwhile products of this endeavor.
+The dissemination of useful information, the development of useful ideas, the manifestation of diverse personalities, the formation and strengthening of community bonds, and the occasional peaceful resolution of emotional personal and political disputes that takes place in the comments section on a regular basis are all highly worthwhile products of this endeavor.
 Of course, the world is a better place when people communicate more effectively, even at the smallest margins.
 And if this place is anything, it’s a place where at least some people communicate at least a bit more effectively at the smallest margins.

 For that, everyone who participates or has participated in this, even in the smallest way at the smallest margins, may nod knowingly.
 Salute.

-It should also be noted at the outset that another thing that’s evident is the personal value of participating in mankind’s search for truth, especially as it pertains to Cleveland, Browns and things.
+In which it should also be noted at the outset that another thing that’s evident is the personal value of participating in mankind’s search for truth, especially as it pertains to Cleveland, Browns and things.
 Science is conclusive as to the manifold benefits to mental health that result from consistent honest expression of ideas, even if these ideas are only expressed in a private journal.
 When such ideas are processed in a healthy open forum, the benefits become exponential from there, which is why folks were nodding knowingly above.

 Of course, it takes a significant amount of work to maintain such a forum, and a big part of this is keeping the comments section free from diminishing clutter.
-The hard part is understanding what qualifies as “diminishing clutter,” a problem made worse by the widely held misconception that just because a forum exists on the internet, anyone should have a right to a voice in it provided they follow certain basic rules involving the use of profanity and personal (ad hominem) attacks.
+The hard part is understanding what qualifies as “diminishing clutter,” a problem made worse by the widely held misconception that just because a forum exists on the internet, anyone should have a right to a voice in it provided they follow certain basic rules involving the use of profanity and personal attacks.

 Of course, no dinner party or problem-solving committee is perfect, and nor is this system whereby the administrator of the forum is the one who decides what qualifies as “diminishing clutter.”
 Results often vary, even somewhat widely at times, but this variation is only natural, mainly depending on the amount of time and energy that the administrator has to effectively address the diminishing clutter without deleting it, or the time, energy and inclination that other members of the community have to do the same.
 Of course, time and energy are limited resources, and when those limits are reached, this website’s choice is to let them fall on the deleted comments rather than to risk allowing this forum to be a safe haven for ignorance and regression by leaving such comments up unaddressed.